gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

    developed.
 This implies all work will be done behind a flag.
 2. separation of feature implementation from updating passes.

-Goal 2 will be implemented via a pass that blows up `load_strong`/`store_strong` right after SILGen.
+Goal 2 will be implemented via a pass that transforms ownership qualified `load`/`store` instructions into unqualified `load`/`store` right after SILGen.

 ## Plan